 An engaging pin isn’t necessarily just a visually appealing pin.
 Pinterest is full of nice pins, but not all of them are getting the same amount of traction.

-To create engaging pins, you need to consider the design aspects and make sure you respect them.
+A Pinterest job may involve the creation of engaging pins.
+You should consider the design aspects and respect them.
 Here are some rules to consider:

 - Pins that perform best are pins that are “taller” than winder.
 Aim for the 2:3 ratio.